garrettkatz/rnn-fxpts/README.md

 [Katz, G. E and Reggia, J. A. (2016).
 Identifying Fixed Points in Recurrent Neural Networks Using Directional Fibers: Supplemental Material on Theoretical Results and Practical Aspects of Numerical Traversal.
 University of Maryland, College Park, Technical Report CS-TR-5051.](http://hdl.handle.net/1903/18918)

+Release [v1.0](https://github.com/garrettkatz/rnn-fxpts/releases/tag/v1.0) contains all of the code used to produce the figures and results reported in the foregoing references.

+### Errata

+After publication of the foregoing references, a methodological flaw was discovered in the stability analysis.
+In particular, stability was incorrectly measured using the eigenvalues of *Df*, where *f(v) = tanh(Wv) - v*.
+This can sometimes falsely classify stable fixed points as unstable and vice versa.
+Instead, stability should have been measured using *Dm*, where *m(v) = tanh(Wv)*.
+This correction has been made in the latest version of the code (as of [this commit](https://github.com/garrettkatz/rnn-fxpts/commit/df761d993b3ba83026b01f1550babb6075cdb1fa)).
+As it happens, there were no substantial qualitative changes to the results or conclusions as a whole, although there were some minor quantitative differences.

 ## Reproducing the Experimental Results

 Release [v1.0](https://github.com/garrettkatz/rnn-fxpts/releases/tag/v1.0) contains all of the code used to produce the figures and results reported in the foregoing references.
 To run all of the experiments, invoke the ``reproduce_results.py`` script from the command line: